pattersonkati/Senior-Design-TissueTherm-GUI/README.md

 The purpose of this senior design project was to create a testbed and user interface that will assist in the research of thermal effects of PEMF radiation on tissues.
 This system was most often tested with raw chicken breast.

+Run the _userinterface.py_ file to generate the GUI.

 The user interface allows adjustments to be specific in its representation for each trial.
 The following is a guide to operating the GUI.

 (1) Specify the shape of your sample (square/rectangle or circular/ellipsoid) <br/>